ibm-cloud-docs/pattern-customer-managed-watsonx-gen-ai/resiliency-architecture.md

 # Architecture descisions for resiliency
 {: #resiliency-architecture}

-The following are resiliency architecture decisions for the customer managed watsonx Gen AI pattern.
+The following are resiliency architecture decisions for the customer managed watsonx gen AI pattern.

 | Architecture decision | Requirement | Alternative  | Decision | Rationale   |
 | --------------------- | ----------- | ------------ | -------- | ----------- |